theicfire/doordash/esp_rtos/README.md

 # Light sleep, ESPNOW, and RTOS SDK Demo

 The Arduino code in the main doordash repository uses the [NonOS SDK](https://github.com/espressif/ESP8266_NONOS_SDK).
 This is the deprecated version of their framework, but more importantly, it supports "forced light sleep" properly.
-It seems the NonOS SDK also does, but imperically forced light sleep won't wake up from a timer (only a pin change). https://blog.creations.de/?p=149 agrees that it doesn't work.
+It seems the NonOS SDK also does, but emperically forced light sleep won't wake up from a timer (only a pin change). https://blog.creations.de/?p=149 agrees that it doesn't work.

 **Edit**: Actually it may be possible with some very careful steps to get the Arduino code working.
 See https://github.com/esp8266/Arduino/issues/7055#issuecomment-811918663, which is linked from [this great guide](https://kevinstadler.github.io/notes/esp8266-deep-sleep-light-sleep-arduino/).
 But I tried that demo code and my device would not wake up!